-She served as Leader of the Green Party of Canada from 2006 to 2019.
+She served as Leader of the Green Party of Canada from 2006 to 2019, and she has served as the co-leader since 2022.
 She is the Green Party of Canada’s first elected Member of Parliament (MP), representing Saanich–Gulf Islands on the territory of the W̱SÁNEĆ Nation since 2011.
 She continues to serve as an MP and is the Parliamentary Leader of the Green caucus.

 Although her family’s financial reverses in running a restaurant on Cape Breton Island prevented Elizabeth from obtaining an undergraduate degree, she was able to work her way through law school as a mature student in the early 1980s.
 She cut her teeth in an epic legal struggle against corporate might and toxic chemicals in the fight to prevent the spraying of Agent Orange in Nova Scotia.
 She graduated from Dalhousie Law School and was admitted to the Bar in both Nova Scotia and Ontario.
 She practised law in Ottawa with the Public Interest Advocacy Centre prior to becoming senior policy advisor to the federal Minister of the Environment (1986–88).
 During her time with Environment Canada, she was instrumental in the creation of several national parks, including Gwaii Haanas in Haida Gwaii.
 She served as executive director of the Sierra Club of Canada for 17 years.